Evan-Clegern/ImmersivEngine/README.md

 # IECAI-project
 PROTECTED UNDER A-GPL LICENSE.
 ## Introduction
-Immersive Environment-Centric Artificial Intelligence (IECAI) is a prototype project for games, written in C++, which aims to make NPC "AI" more Immersive and Realistic, even though it really isn't Artificial Intelligence.
-The project began in August 2020, the repo in September and the first release likely in November.
+Immersive Environment-Centric Artificial Intelligence (IECAI) is a prototype project for games, written in C++, which aims to make NPC "AI" more Immersive and Realistic (even though it really isn't _AI_).
+The project began in August 2020, the repo in September and the first release likely in January 2021.

 ### Introduction: _Target_
 > IECAI aims to make AI more intelligent, immersive, realistic and smooth.
 No more horses swimming mid-air.
-### Introduction: _Developers_
-- Head Dev: Evan Clegern; evanclegern.work@gmail.com

 ## Operation
 AI is built with multiple factors including: Risk, Self-Preservation, Route Planning, Basic Coordination for Squads, Threat Mitigation and Full Terrain Usage.
-The AI is built in the following structure:
-  An _object class_ is stored in an _NPC Class_, which defines shared characteristics and changeable characteristics, and which the _NPC Object_ - which references directly to the _Engine NPC_ - is derived from.
+Operation documentation will be completed in the near future.

 ### Operation: _AI Systems_
 The IECAI NPCs have multiple systems in the _NPC Class_ or _NPC Object_ to control the NPC in an 'IEC' method: